 Relevant Commonwealth legislation includes, but is not limited to, Crimes Act 1914, Privacy Act 1988 and the Public Service Act 1999.
 National and international standards, as well as several relevant NHMRC policies also apply.
-The list below is not exhaustive and other legislation or standards may apply.
+The table provided below is not exhaustive and other legislation or standards may apply.

 |Jurisdiction||Name of legislation/ standard|

 Pre-employment screening of adults and volunteers who come in contact with children in the course of their duties is mandatory and legislated across all states and territories in Australia.
-As NHMRC staff and contractors do not work directly with children, NHMRC does not require Working with Children and/or Vulnerable People Checks.
+As our staff and contractors do not work directly with children, we do not require Working with Children and/or Vulnerable People Checks.
 Should a position be created at NHMRC that will include interaction with or direct access to children, the recruiting manager should contact Human Resources for advice on adhering to this requirement.

 Printed copy of the Child Safe Policy

-If you would like a printed copy of this Policy, contact NHMRC using one of the following avenues:
+If you would like a printed copy of this Policy, contact us using one of the following avenues:

 - (02) 6217 9000

 CANBERRA ACT 2601

 - This policy is subject to annual review.

 Appendix 1 – Child Safe Professional Behaviours